WestBigDataHub/dotvideochallenge/tutorials/action_preservation_gaze_estimator/README.md

 * CUDA 10.1

 If used on a cloud-based environment like Google Colab, zip the repository first before upload.

+## Run locally using Jupyter Notebook
+[TODO] include setup instructions for jupyter

+## Run the notebook using Binder

+If you do not wish to install the environment using the above method this notebook can be run without local setup at the following link: https://mybinder.org/v2/gh/andrewboka/actionpreservation/main?filepath=action_preservation_gaze_estimator.ipynb

+Binder can be used to run a jupyter notebook in your browser by building a docker image of a github repository.
+The repository hosting the binder image is currently located at https://github.com/andrewboka/actionpreservation.
+You can learn more about binder by visiting their website at https://mybinder.org.

 ## Directory Structure & Usage

 * `models`: Contains neural net gaze estimator and pre-trained weights from [Mobile FaceGaze](https://github.com/glefundes/mobile-face-gaze).